zarochintsev/MotivationBox/README.md

 - The `Presentation` layer is built using [VIPER architecture](https://github.com/rambler-digital-solutions/The-Book-of-VIPER).
 - The `BusinessLogic` layer is built using SOA.
 - The `Core` layer is built using compound operations concept.
-- We extensively use [Swinject](https://github.com/Swinject/Swinject) for dependency injection.
+- We extensively use [Swinject](https://github.com/Swinject/Swinject) and [SwinjectStoryboard](https://github.com/Swinject/SwinjectStoryboard) for dependency injection.

 ## Installation